torvalds/linux/Documentation/gpu/drm-uapi.rst

-The short summary is that any addition of DRM uAPI requires corresponding open-sourced userspace patches, and those patches must be reviewed and ready for merging into a suitable and canonical upstream project.
+The short summary is that any addition of DRM uAPI requires corresponding open-sourced userspace patches, and those patches must be reviewed and ready for merging into a suitable and cayesnical upstream project.

 GFX devices (both display and render/GPU side) are really complex bits of hardware, with userspace and kernel by necessity having to work together really